Nautical Archaeology Training Workshop and Dinner

 The Advanced class is for people who have already completed the Basic training and cannot be taken at the same time.
 The Advanced class will build upon what was learned in the Basic workshop and shape the students to begin to work, research, and study their own project.

 The workshop is designed for divers and non-divers.
 The work is also appropriate for novice or new divers.
-The cost of the class is $170 and covers all materials needed, breakfast and lunch in April, as well as the dinner program April 29.
+The cost of the class covers all materials needed, breakfast and lunch.
 Please note: this is a three day class – a full weekend in April with classroom and dry run practicals.
-Then one of two days in May (20 or 21) for in-water practice.
+Then one of two days in May for in-water practice.

 In conjunction with the training, MAST will host their annual meeting and dinner program.
 This is open to everyone